killvi/localExecutionHttpsError/README.md

 ![error](/images/chrome_debug_on_gg_home.PNG)

-4. Here you can see errors i encounter:
+4. Here you can see errors i encountered:

 ![error](/images/error_cors.PNG)